Choosing a Bike Lock | A Buying Guide

 There are loads of differing types of cycle locks being sold, all at different prices.
 So which should you choose?

-All bike locks can be broken.
-Some will take longer to break than others, and some will require the thief to have extra tools with him e.g. bolt croppers.
-Both of these draw attention to the would be thief making his job more risky and consequently your bike more secure.
+The first thing to understand is that all bike locks can be broken.
+Some will take longer to break than others, and some will require the thief to have extra tools with them e.g. bolt croppers.
+This draws attention to the would be thief making their job more risky and consequently your bike more secure.

 When deciding on the level of cycle security you need, consider how much your bike is worth, where you will be leaving it, and how often and for how long it will be left locked up.
 You may even want to consider buying more than one type of cycle lock, which will make your bike more difficult to steal.